yasm/yasm/Mkfiles/vc10/readme.vc10.txt

 --------------------------------------------------------

 The YASM version vsyasm.exe is designed specifically for use with Visual Studio 2010.
 To tell Visual Studio where to find vsyasm.exe, the environment variable YASMPATH can be set to the absolute path of the directory in which vsyasm.exe is located (this path should include the final backslash).

 Alternatively you can find the directory (or directories) where the VC++ compiler binaries are located and put copies of the vsyasm.exe binary in these directories.
-A typical location is:
+The typical location on 64-bit Windows is:

 C:\Program Files (x86)\Microsoft Visual Studio 10.0\VC\bin

+On 32-bit Windows it is normally at:

+C:\Program Files\Microsoft Visual Studio 10.0\VC\bin

 Depending on your system you can use either the win32 or the x64 version of vsyasm.exe, which must be named vsyasm.exe.